epachols/QuickNotes/Develop/instructions.md

   * POST `/api/notes` - Should receive a new note to save on the request body, add it to the `db.json` file, and then return the new note to the client.

   * DELETE `/api/notes/:id` - Should receive a query parameter containing the id of a note to delete.
 This means you'll need to find a way to give each note a unique `id` when it's saved.
-In order to delete a note, you'll need to read all notes from the `db.json` file, remove the note with the given `id` property, and then rewrite the notes to the `db.json` file.
+In order to delete a note, you'll need to read all notes from the `db.json` file, remove the note with the given `id` property (filtration), and then rewrite the notes to the `db.json` file.

 ## User Story